 Smallholder Growers

-“My soil is telling a story.”
+“My soil is telling a story.” - Steven M.

 In collaboration with small farm collectives and learning centers, Radicle™ has supported peer-to-peer learning about soil health, without relying on centralized labs or expensive sensors.